NetworkCommons/sig0namectl/hugo-gh/content/tutorials/Golang-WASM-SDK.md

 //   Key: Public Key in DNS Resource Record presentation format
 //   (both key values are in nspdate / dnssec-keygen compatible format)
 //
+// Example: listKeys()
+//   display a list of the Keyname of every key in the keystore
+//
 function listKeys() {
         const div = document.getElementById("keystore-keynames")
         if (div.children.length > 0) {